globe icon

 When it comes to P2P lending, you should always be able to evaluate the quality of the protection scheme and the quality of the loans you invest in.

-In other words, look at the buyback guarantee, and check the financial information of the loan originators and the performance of their loan book.
+In other words, look at the buyback guarantee and check the loan originators' financial information and the performance of their loan book.

 Let’s first look at the buyback guarantee.